 The level of internet penetration in Turkey is around 69.6 %, placing it outside of the world’s 50 most connected nations.
 According to a 2014 Gallup poll, about 7 out of 10 adults say they have a working computer at home.
 In addition, the Kurdish population polled had the lowest percentage of Internet access at 58.2 %.
 Computer ownership and Internet access are lower in the Eastern and Southeastern Anatolian regions, where most of the Kurdish respondents live.

-However, strict internet laws make it very easy for websites to be blocked.
-In 2010 Reporters without Borders placed Turkey on a list of “countries under surveillance” for its attitude to press freedom.
-In May 2011 it reported that Turkey’s internet regulator had banned 138 internet keywords including the word free.
-The word pic has been banned because it may be short for picture in English, but it has a totally different meaning in Turkish.
-Turkey also blocks sites that mention the founder of the republic, Mustafa Kemal Atatürk.
+Despite the fact that Turkey has the fifth largest base of Internet users in Europe, strict internet laws make it very easy for websites to be blocked.
+In 2010, Reporters Without Borders placed Turkey on a list of ‘countries under surveillance ‘ for its attitude to press freedom.
+Currently, Reporters Without Borders ranks Turkey 155 out of 180 in the 2017 World Press Freedom Index.
+In May 2011, it reported that Turkey’s internet regulator banned 138 internet keywords including the word ‘free’, and this ban continues in 2017.
+The word ‘pic’ was among the words banned as well, because while it may be short for picture in English, it has a completely different meaning in Turkish.
+Turkey also blocks sites that condemn the founder of the republic, Mustafa Kemal Atatürk.

-- Under half of Turkey has access to the internet
+- Less than 70 % of Turkey has access to the Internet

-- Turkish authorities have strict rules on what cannot be said online
+- Turkish authorities have strict rules concerning what can and cannot be said online

 - Turkey is one of the more socially engaged nations in the world